cmin764/deep-ice/README.md

 ###### E-commerce platform selling ice cream

-Check out this [use-case](docs/use-case.md) to see how to quickly order some icecream.
+Check out this [use-case](docs/use-case.md) to see how to quickly order some ice cream.

 ## Run